clquwu/Cosmos-Music-Player/README.md

 Cosmos Music Player is a high-quality music player that supports both iCloud Drive synchronization and local storage, giving users flexibility in how they manage their music.
 The app is built and designed for the iOS and Apple ecosystem.

-A premium FLAC, MP3, and WAV music player for iOS with advanced features including dual storage options (iCloud/local), playlist management, artist information integration, and multi-language support.
+A premium FLAC, MP3, and WAV music player for iOS with advanced features including dual storage options (iCloud/local), playlist management, artist information integration, graphic equalizer, and multi-language support.

 ## Features ✨

 ### 🎧 Audio Playback
 - **High-Quality Lossless Support**: Native support for lossless FLAC and WAV audio files, plus MP3
-- **Background Playback**: Continue listening while using other apps
+- **Graphic Equalizer**: Text-based GraphicEQ support for precise audio customization
+- **Custom EQ Settings**: Configure and save different GraphicEQ settings
 - **Siri Integration**: Voice control for music playback in English and French
 - **ReplayGain Support**: Automatic volume normalization for consistent listening experience
 - **Embedded Artwork**: Displays album art from FLAC, MP3, and WAV metadata